mmower/godo/README.txt

 Where project is a search term that will match part of the project path name.

+If the project has a .godo file at its root, then those actions will be used instead of using the heuristics.

-To open a project and override the project type (i.e. do not use heuristics):
+To open a project and override the project type (i.e. do not use heuristics nor project level .godo file):

 godo -o <matcher> <project>

 == REQUIREMENTS: